Do you own any immovable property in India? Do you anticipate your parents giving you an immovable property under a

-If the Sale price of the property is less then the Stamp Duty value (as determined by the Stamp Duty Authority in India), then the difference in the price may amount to capital gains in India.
+If the Sale price of the property is less than the Stamp Duty value (as determined by the Stamp Duty Authority in India), then the difference in the price may amount to capital gains in India.

-You can avail of “roll over benefit” under Section 54 of the Indian Income Tax Act by purchasing another residential house either one year before or within two years after the date of sale or construct a residential house within a period of three years from the date of sale.
-The cost of acquisition/construction of new residential house should be more than capital gains.
+You can avail of the “rollover benefit” under Section 54 of the Indian Income Tax Act by purchasing another residential house either one year before or within two years after the date of sale or constructing a residential house within a period of three years from the date of sale.
+The cost of acquisition/construction of a new residential house should be more than capital gains.
 If you invest less, the shortfall will be taxed as a capital gain.

-You can also take benefit of reinvestment in certain notified bonds.
+You can also take the benefit of reinvestment in certain notified bonds.
 However, you can invest only up to Rs.
 50 lakh in a financial year (which is April to March).

 If you are not able to make the required investment to avail of the exemption on capital gains before the due date for filing your tax return, the amount of capital gain has to be deposited in a separate account in a nationalized bank under the Capital Gains Account Scheme (CGAS) before the Due Date of filing your return for the relevant year.

-The Purchaser would be required to deduct tax at source at the rate of 20% if property is held by you for a period of three years or more.
-At the rate of 30% if the property is held for a period of less than three years.
+The Purchaser would be required to deduct tax at source at the rate of 20% if the property is held by you for a period of three years or more.
+At the rate of 30% if the property is held for a period of fewer than three years.

 From U.S. Income Tax point of view:

 The sale of property in India is taxable in the United States if you are a U.S. Resident for U.S. Income Tax purposes.

-The capital gain is calculated by deducting cost of acquisition from the sale price.
+The capital gain is calculated by deducting the cost of acquisition from the sale price.